Parotitis

 - Pus draining from inside the cheek

-- Swelling that doesn’t begin to improve after several days of home management
+- Swelling that does not begin to improve after a few days of home care

-Children who haven’t completed their MMR vaccination schedule and develop the classic parotid swelling of mumps need evaluation both for treatment and to prevent further spread to unvaccinated contacts.
+Children who have not completed their MMR vaccination schedule and develop classic parotid swelling should be evaluated promptly — both for treatment and to prevent further spread.
+The earlier the conversation with a doctor begins, the simpler the path forward usually is.

-Vaccination represents the most powerful tool for preventing viral parotitis.
-Two doses of the MMR vaccine, given at 12 to 15 months and again at 4 to 6 years, provide strong protection against mumps.
-Staying current with vaccination protects both the individual and the broader community.
+Prevention focuses on the same fundamentals that support good oral health more broadly.
+Vaccination remains the most powerful tool for preventing viral parotitis.
+Two doses of the MMR vaccine — given at 12 to 15 months and again at 4 to 6 years — provide strong, long-lasting protection against mumps.
+Staying current on vaccination protects both the individual and the broader community.